IanWhitney/hstore_radio_buttons/README.md

 how hstore works.

-And, for the sake of security, you can't set a value to something that's not in your config file.
+And, for the sake of security, you can't set a value to something that's not in your button definition.
 So if someone changes their form submission values to include malicious data that should not be a problem.<sup>*</sup>